-The academic study of theology aims to investigate and interpret the religious dimension of human experience.
+The academic study of theology aims to investigate the nature of God and interpret various dimensions of human religious experience.

-For more information about the theology program at St. Bonaventure, contact the interim department chair,
+For more information about the theology program at St. Bonaventure, contact the Department Chair,

 Dr. James Fodor, at firstname.lastname@example.org or (716) 375-2418.